-What is tuberculosis?
+What is tuberculosis (TB)?

-Tuberculosis is either latent or active.
+TB is either active or latent.

 - Latent TB means that you have the TB bacteria in your body, but your body's defenses (immune system) are keeping it from turning into active TB.
 This means that you don't have any symptoms of TB right now and can't spread the disease to others.
 If you have latent TB, it can become active TB.